SlugBot/web/content/Patch Notes.md

 ### Updates
   - Accepted ladder challenges can now be cancelled if both parties use `!challenge cancel`.
   - Region roles and rank of the challenger are now displayed in the challenge message.
-  - Unmutes will now be logged in set #mod-log channels.
+  - Unmutes will now be logged in set `#mod-log` channels.

 ***

 ## 17th June 2021
 ### Updates
-  - Improved Discord <> Twitch account link process.
+  - Improved Discord <-> Twitch account link process.

 ***